ihsanalapsi/text_sound/readme.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.

 ### License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/ihsanalapsi/text_sound.github.io/blob/master/LICENSE) file for details.

 ### Contact
-If you have any questions or want to get in touch, you can reach out to me through GitHub or LinkedIn.
+If you have any questions or want to get in touch, you can reach out to me through [LinkedIn](https://bit.ly/linkedin_ihsanalapsi) or [Instagram](https://bit.ly/3IXTqqM) .